 - Talking to other families

-When visiting a pre-K program, consider asking staff members questions about the program, such as:
+When visiting a pre-K program virtually or in person, consider asking staff members questions about the program, such as:

 - How will the teachers learn about my child's interests, strengths, and needs?